oz-code/OzCodeDemo/OzCodeDemo/07.FilterCollections/README.md

 A message box with an exception will appear.

-Close the message box and use the "Break on all CLR excetions" button to stop once an exception is thrown.
+Close the message box and use the "Break on all CLR exceptions" button to stop once an exception is thrown.

 ![Break on all CLR exceptions](Resources/breakonexceptions.png)

 Run the demo again.
 This time you should stop at the following method.
-Now it's easy to understand why the exception was thrown - we only have one eligable customer:
+Now it's easy to understand why the exception was thrown - we only have one eligible customer:

 ![Exception origin](Resources/exception.PNG)